MaSyMoS/masymos-core/dev/doc/docs_docker.rst

 Call the ``🏃 jar-builder/maven-build-masymos-jars.sh`` to create the jar files and library folder automatically.
 Use the parameter ``rebuild`` to force a rebuild of the image.

-If you want a different version then the ``master`` of the repositories, please check them out manually in the folder ``📂 jar-builder/masymos-source``
+If you want a different version then the ``master`` of the repositories, please check them out manually in the folder ``📂 jar-builder/masymos-source``.

 On the first run of the docker container, maven will download all dependencies and saves them to a docker volume.
 So it may take some time.

+Find the generated jar-files in ``📂 jar-builder/masymos-builds``:

+    - 📃 masymos-cli-1.0.2.jar
+        - the MaSyMoS Cli as fat jar with all dependencies
+    - 📃 masymos-morre-1.0.2.jar
+        - the MaSyMoS Morre thin jar
+    - 📃 original-masymos-cli-1.0.2.jar
+        - the MaSyMoS Cli as thin jar without all dependencies

 The docker volume for the maven dependencies is not removed automatically, use ``🏃 cleanup.sh`` for that.